 When doing it to yourself, it’s not the most feasible.
 But with a partner?
 It’s one of the best ways to squirt.

 Control is very important when it comes to squirting.
-You’d need to get the angle right with the hands, it should be the right pressure, and so on.
-Having a partner helps.
+You’d need to get the angle right with the hands.
+It should be the right pressure, and so on, and having a partner helps.

 So, how to do it?
 Start by inserting a finger into the vagina.
 Then, once it’s wetter and more ready, insert another finger.